-VI.
+VII.
 Internal Parking Lot Landscaping:

-- A. All off-street parking lots containing twenty (20) or more spaces shall be landscaped with trees, shrubs and other plants. - B. At least one deciduous tree per ten (10) spaces shall be planted in a landscaped bed of not less than forty (40) square feet. - C. No single rank of unbroken parking may be more than 20 spaces without a landscaped island or median, and in parking areas with more than 20 spaces the landscaped islands or medians must account for five percent (5%) of the parking area. - D. Landscaped islands and medians must have an uncompacted soil volume large enough to support the long-term health of the proposed plant materials. - E. The Development Review Board may reduce the landscaping requirement in lieu of reducing the minimum required number of parking spaces for projects on small lots with limited space.
+- A. All off-street parking lots containing twenty (20) or more spaces shall be landscaped with trees, shrubs and other plants. - B. At least one deciduous tree per ten (10) spaces shall be planted in a landscaped bed of not less than forty (40) square feet. - C. No single rank of unbroken parking may be more than 20 spaces without a landscaped island or median, and in parking areas with more than 20 spaces the landscaped islands or medians must account for five percent (5%) of the parking area. - D. Landscaped islands and medians must have an uncompacted soil volume large enough to support the long-term health of the proposed plant materials. - E. The Development Review Board may reduce the landscaping requirement in lieu of reducing the minimum required number of parking spaces for projects on small lots with limited space. - F. Parking lot islands, medians and/or buffers shall be used to treat stormwater as required in Section 574 II.